-We have completed the phage panning procedure for Av PG using the Tomlinson I and J scFv libraries as well as the PHD7 phage library.
-At the end of the third round of selection a monoclonal ELISA with Av PG as the target was run which showed a majority of the monoclonal phages from each library (I ,J, and PHD7) showed a higher binding affinity to Av PG than to casein (blocking protein), or to the wells of the plate.
-With this knowledge 16 clones from each library (I ,J, and PHD7) providing the highest ELISA absorbance readings were chosen for sequencing.
-The results of the PHD7 sequencing revealed that 5 unique phage sequences account for over 50% of the phage pool and on phage sequence.
-The peptide sequences encoded by these 5 phages are currently being synthesized and will be used in inhibition assays upon receipt.
-We are currently awaiting the sequence data for the I and J phage libraries and we will express the respective scFvs for inhibition assays after analyzing the sequence data.
+We have completed the phage panning procedure for Av PG and recombinant Xf PG using the Tomlinson I and J scFv libraries as well as the PHD7 and PHD7circular phage libraries.
+At the end of the third round of selection a monoclonal ELISA with Av PG as the target was run which showed a majority of the monoclonal phages from each library (I ,J, PHD7, PHD7C) showed a higher binding affinity to these PGs than to casein (blocking protein), or to the wells of the plate.
+With this knowledge 20 clones from each library (I ,J, PHD7, PHD7C) providing the highest ELISA absorbance readings were chosen for sequencing.
+The resulting sequences were analyzed and the 14 most promising sequences were synthesized for use in inhibition assays in objective 3.
+Interestingly, some of the peptides sequences show similarities to portions of the sequences of known polygalacturonase inhibiting proteins (PGIPs).
+Suggesting that these panning results could provide a way to determine which PGIP may inhibit these PGs most effectively.

-Additionally we have completed panning with the commercially available Aspergilus aclueatus (Aa) PG using the Tomlinson I and J scFv phage libraries.
-At the end of the third round of selection a monoclonal ELISA with Aa PG as the target was run which showed a majority of the monoclonal phages from each library (I ,J) showed a higher binding affinity to Aa PG than to casein (blocking protein), or to the wells of the plate.
-With this knowledge 16 clones from each library (I ,J) providing the highest ELISA absorbance readings were chosen for sequencing.
-As with the Av panning experiment we are currently awaiting sequence data before expressing the scfvs and preforming inhibition assays.
+Additionally, we have completed panning against commercially available Aspergilus aclueatus (Aa) PG using the Tomlinson I and J scFv phage libraries.
+At the end of the third round of selection, a monoclonal ELISA with Aa PG as the target was run which showed a majority of the monoclonal phages from each library (I,J) showed a higher binding affinity to Aa PG than to casein (blocking protein), or to the wells of the plate.
+With this knowledge 16 clones from each library (I,J) providing the highest ELISA absorbance readings were chosen for sequencing.